-1) Let it work for you.
 You will need to make a decision on how much effort and time you devote to the project.
-If you would like to make a living off of independent publishing (which is still very hard to achieve), then you will need to give it your all.
-If you are only able to give half of your attention, then recognize that the results might not be as great as you expected.
-Keep your expectations in line with your effort.
+If you would like to make a living off of independent publishing (which is still very hard to achieve), then you will need to give it

-3) Write because you love it.
 Kawasaki touches on this a little bit, but I really want to stress that this is the most important part of writing.
 Love the act, even if it hurts sometimes.
 Remember that this is your passion, as well as a possible way to make some money.
-Here, I offer a great quote from poet Rainer Maria Rilke on how you now if you’re called to be a writer:
+Here, I offer a great quote from poet Rainer Maria Rilke on how you

 Go into yourself.
 Find out the reason that commands you to write; see whether it has spread its roots into the very depths of your heart; confess to yourself whether you would have to die if you were forbidden to write.-Rainer Maria Rilke, Letters to a Young Poet

 This most of all: ask yourself in the most silent hour of your night: must I write?
 Dig into yourself for a deep answer.
 And if this answer rings out in assent, if you meet this solemn question with a strong, simple “I must,” then build your life in accordance with this necessity; your whole life, even into its humblest and most indifferent hour, must become a sign and witness to this impulse.